 Located in the Woodlawn community, Jackson Park totals 542.89 acres and features a gymnasium, three multi-purpose rooms, and fitness center.
-Green features of the park include Wooded Island, (which include the Japanese styled Osaka Garden), Bobolink Meadows, and a vegetable and flower garden.
+Green features of the park include Wooded Island - which includes the Japanese styled Garden of the Phoenix, previously referred to as Osaka Garden - Bobolink Meadows, and a vegetable and flower garden.
 Outside, the park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, golf course, golf driving range and an artificial turf field.
 Many of these spaces are available for rental including our multi-purpose fields, gymnasium and multi-purpose clubrooms.

 Park-goers can participate in Park Kids, seasonal sports, arts & crafts, and tennis lessons.
 After school programs are offered throughout the school year, and in the summer youth attend the Park District’s popular six-week day camp.